M&M’s drops mascots after Tucker Carlson outrage over ‘less sexy’ redesign

 Related: Tucker Carlson complains that M&M character is no longer wearing ‘sexy boots’

-M&M’s has announced it has replaced its “beloved spokescandies” with Maya Rudolph after an update to the candy company’s candies proved “polarising”.
+M&M’s has announced that it replaced its “beloved spokescandies” with Maya Rudolph after a previous update to the candy company’s mascots proved “polarising”.

-The brand shared a statement announcing the change on Monday, where it said M&M’s would be taking an “indefinite pause” from using its candy mascots.
-According to the candy company, the decision was made following backlash over recent changes to the candy.
+The brand shared a statement announcing the change on Monday, saying they would be taking an “indefinite pause” from using its candy mascots.
+They said the decision was made following backlash over recent changes to the candy.

-Earlier this month, the brand, which is owned by confectionary Mars Wrigley, announced its new campaign, Flipping the Status Quo, which saw the production of limited-edition packages featuring only “M&M’s three leading ladies,” Brown, Green and its newest addition, Purple.
+Earlier this month, the brand, which is owned by confectionary Mars Wrigley, announced its new campaign, Flipping the Status Quo.
+The campaign saw the production of limited-edition packages featuring only “M&M’s three leading ladies,” Brown, Green and its newest addition, Purple.

-The campaign, which raised money to support women in creative industries, sparked ire from Fox News host Tucker Carlson, who questioned the sexual orientations and physical depictions of the candy-coated mascots during a recent segment, in which he criticised the “woke M&Ms”.
+The campaign, which raised money to support women in creative industries, sparked ire from Fox News host Tucker Carlson.
+During a recent segment criticising the “woke M&Ms,” Carlson questioned the sexual orientations and physical depictions of the candy-coated mascots.

-Carlson also expressed his disappointment with the brand’s spokecandies last year, after he condemned the candies as being “less sexy” following a rebranding.
-The updated design saw some of the candies change footwear, with the green M&M trading knee-high boots for sneakers, while the brown mascot shortened her heel height.
+Carlson also expressed his disappointment with the brand’s spokecandies last year, condemning the candies as being “less sexy” following a rebranding.
+The updated design saw some of the candies change footwear, with the green M&M trading knee-high boots for sneakers and the brown mascot shortening her heel height.

-In its statement, M&M’s said it hadn’t meant to “break the internet” with the redesign, before expressing its hope that Rudolph will be a spokesperson “America can agree on”.
+In its statement, M&M’s said it hadn’t meant to “break the internet” with their redesign and shared their hope that Rudolph will be a spokesperson “America can agree on”.

 “America, let’s talk.
 In the last year, we’ve made some changes to our beloved spokescandies.
 We weren’t sure if anyone would even notice.
 And we definitely didn’t think it would break the internet,” the company said.
 “But now we get it - even a candy’s shoes can be polarising.
 Which was the last thing M&M’s wanted since we’re all about bringing people together.”